 I found this place on the way home from Radiation last week.
 There was road construction, and the detour took me here.
 I had heard of it, but never knew where it was until that detour.
 I don’t eat a lot of meat, but when I do, it’s gotta be good.
 I’m pretty much in love with this place, and I get a kick out of the name of the town it’s in called ‘Uhland.’

 This General Store holds a special place in my heart.
-My daughter would not stop there with me because she thought it looked creepy.
+My daughter would’t stop there with me because she thought it looked creepy.
 I drove by here twice a day during Radiation.

 I had to stop in just to relay to my daughter if it was creepy or not.
 It was like stepping back in time.
 There were men sitting on the bench outside seeing who could tell the bigger lie.
 They looked at me like I was not from here, but little did they now, I live in the next town over.
 The woman at the counter inside gave me a warm welcome and asked, “Where are you from?”